DHTMLX/gantt-docs/data/desktop/working_calendars.md

 {{sample 09_worktime/06_task_calendars.html}}

-###Assigning a calendar to a task property
+###Assigning a unique calendar to a specific resource

-It is also possible to assign a working calendar to a certain attribute of a task.
+It is also possible to assign a particular working calendar to tasks that require specific resources (people, appliances, etc.).

-For example, you can set different calendars for tasks, depending on the user a task is assigned to.
-The order of your actions is as follows:
+For example, you can set individual calendars for tasks, depending on a user a task is assigned to.
+The order of your actions will be as follows:

-- add the desired calendars for each user
+- add the desired calendar for each user

 ~~~js
 var johnCalendarId = gantt.addCalendar({